 University History Projects

-The Academic Health Center History Project documents and preserves the institutional memory and historical events that chronicle the development of health sciences education and research at the University of Minnesota.
-Beginning with the establishment of the Department of Medicine in February 1888, health education at the University is now comprised of six schools and colleges of medicine, dentistry, nursing, pharmacy, public health, and veterinary medicine, and its interdisciplinary centers.
+The Academic Health Center History Project documents and preserves the institutional memory and historical events that chronicle the establishment of health sciences education and research at the University of Minnesota through the development of the six schools and colleges of medicine, dentistry, nursing, pharmacy, public health, and veterinary medicine, and interdisciplinary centers.